Bank Details - Change Existing Record

 Click Enter to populate the employee information.

-On the Payroll tab, click the box to the left of Bank Details.
+On the Payroll tab, select the Bank Details radio button.

 Click the Overview button.